Key points

 Volunteer with STEM Professionals in Schools

-STEM Professionals in Schools is a program that partners STEM professionals with teachers to bring STEM to the classroom.
+STEM Professionals in Schools is a nationwide program that partners STEM professionals with teachers to bring STEM to the classroom.
 You can choose your own time commitment and what activities you and your partner would like to do.
+These could include career talks and presentations, hands-on demonstrations, site visits and field trips, or online engagement.

-Businesses in New South Wales can strengthen and diversify local STEM talent by partnering with Generation STEM.
-This initiative facilitates community partnership, internships, and Indigenous and Torres Strait Islander supportive programs.
+Businesses in New South Wales can strengthen and diversify local STEM talent by exploring the range of opportunities available with Generation STEM.
+This initiative facilitates community partnership, internships, and Indigenous programs.

 Strengthening science in your classroom